sudogroot/edx-oauth-samples/1-auth-flow/docs/README.md

 - the difference between OIDC and Oauth2? (openid.md file)
 - how to impliment the SSO? (config-edx.md)
-- what is these tables? in wich purpose do we use them?
+- what is these tables? in wich purpose do we use them? (still working on)
   * admin/oauth2_provider/
   * admin/edx_oauth2_provider/
   * admin/external_auth/